 The emergence of antibiotic resistance encouraged chemists to explore new structures as new antibiotics with new modes of action.
 Dodecyl deoxy glycoside structures have shown a potent activity against Bacillus spp, in particular B. cereus.1-3 A small library of related glycosides, differing in saccharide configuration and deoxygenation pattern, as well as aglycone structure have been synthesized for the recognition of the structural features that determine the selectivity for Bacillus cereus.
 Their preparation was accomplished by reaction of glycals with alcohols, catalyzed by triphenylphosphane hydrobromide.4 Depending on their structural features, some of these compounds demonstrated a potent activity against B. cereus.
 In addition, they showed low/very low toxicity and are not genotoxic.
 This work clearly demonstrates the uniqueness of carbohydrates which stereochemistry and chemical structure can tune the bioactivity exhibited by stereoisomers.

-Eduardo Osinaga is Medical Doctor and completed his PhD at the Technological University of Compiègne, France.
-He is the director of the Laboratory of Glycobiology and Tumor Immunology at Pasteur Institut, Montevideo, and is the Head of the Department of Immunobiology, Faculty of Medicine, Montevideo, Uruguay.
-His major research interests is the glyco-immunology of cancer.
-He has published more than 75 papers in reputed journals.
+Nora Berois is Medical Doctor, Gynaecologist, and completed her PhD at the Technological University of Compiègne, France.
+She is Associated Investigator at the Laboratory of Glycobiology and Tumor Immunology at Pasteur Institut, Montevideo, Uruguay.
+Her major research interest is biomarkers in precision medicine.
+She has published 22 papers in reputed journals.